klantt/World_Weather_Analysis/README.md

 # World Weather Analysis

 ## Overview
-  -The task I was given this week involved using API's with Google and Open Weather Map to gather data for weather across the world and locally.
+  - The task I was given this week involved using API's with Google and Open Weather Map to gather data for weather across the world and locally.
 With Google I was able to find efficient routes for a roadtrip/vacation including hotel accomodation.

 ## Results
   - While putting the code together and gathering the data I found suitable spots in the southern region of the United States with nice enough weather and good hotel accommodations for every stop of the trip.
 Below I have an example of the map working in the code showing the stops and information going along with the hotel stay.